 - Over 800 students are served through the Special Education Program

 - Exemplary early childhood education program including Head Start State Preschool and Children’s Center programs

-- Hundreds of MVSD students are involved in after-school enrichment opportunities including band, performing arts, athletic and academic classes
+- Hundreds of MVSD students are involved in after school enrichment opportunities including band,performing arts, athletics and academic classes

 - Academic Renaissance Program at Kranz Intermediate and Madrid Middle Schools

 - Standards Based Education